idle-hand/SpeakEasy_OG/README.md

 ![mylogo](https://user-images.githubusercontent.com/33843929/163722229-fcf8bf6d-119b-41e0-9fe3-713792bced1b.jpg)

+Oct.
+Update work for daily.js setup on Anvil site and awaits tests.
+July 1 2023 is coming.
 Practice site for the Canadian Citizenship Test.

 Mar.10 2022 - working on css in pages using built-in dev tools for checking screens in different displasy - will update screen images next.